 must, if an individual has requested to receive notifications, use the collected contact details to notify them of attempts to access credit reporting information relating them when a credit ban is in place.

-The obligations relating to ban notification services in subsection 17(2) of Schedule 2 applies 12 months after commencement of the Previous Code.
-An additional period beyond the commencement date of the Previous Code is necessary for credit reporting bodies to build the functionality needed to offer ban notification services and put in place processes for collecting, storing and passing-on the individual’s contact details in the manner permitted by this subsection.
+The obligations relating to ban notification services in subsection 17(2) of Schedule 2 applies from 1 October 2025.
+This transitional period is necessary for credit reporting bodies to build the functionality needed to offer ban notification services and put in place processes for collecting, storing and passing-on the individual’s contact details in the manner permitted by this subsection.

-Subsection 17(3) of Schedule 2 sets out the steps a credit reporting body must take when an individual requests a credit ban, providing a level of detail beyond that set out in s 20K of the Act.
+Subsection 17(3) of Schedule 2 sets out the steps a credit reporting body must take when an individual requests a credit ban, providing a level of detail beyond that set out in section 20K of the Act.
 When a ban is requested, the credit reporting body must immediately make a note of the request which is retained with the consumer’s information for the duration of the ban period.
 The credit reporting body must also explain several matters to the individual, such as the effect of the ban (including, for instance, that the credit ban means that any subsequent attempts to obtain credit may be unsuccessful while the ban is in place, as a prospective credit provider will not be able to use the individual’s credit information).
 The credit reporting body must also explain the availability of a ban notification service once the provisions requiring such a service to be operated have commenced.

 The requirement to explain also addresses the potential need for the individual’s credit reporting information held by other credit reporting bodies to be protected.
 For this reason, under subsection 17(3) of Schedule 2 the credit reporting body must explain that the individual can similarly request bans with other credit reporting bodies.
 They must also explain that they can facilitate such bans being put in place, by notifying other credit reporting bodies that the individual specifies, that the individual has requested those bodies not use or disclose the individual’s credit reporting information.
 These requests are referred to subsection 17(3) of Schedule 2 as additional ban period requests.
 This same mechanism can also be used to request a ban notification service from the other specified credit reporting bodies.
 The mechanism removes the need for the individual to separately contact each credit reporting body to request a credit ban be put in place.